Pokemon Cake

 Whisk ¼ cup (18g) cocoa powder (try to buy fair trade, if possible) with ¼ cup (60g) hot water or hot coffee.
 Set aside to cool.

-Mix the following wet ingredients in the mixing bowl of a stand mixer fitted with a paddle attachment: ⅔ cup (135g) safflower oil, 1 ¾ cup (415g) nondairy milk (if you use soymilk, make sure it’s organic or non-GMO), 1 ⅓ cup (300g) sugar, and 2 teaspoons (8g) vanilla extract (if your nondairy milk is vanilla flavored, use only one teaspoon of vanilla extract).
+Mix the following wet ingredients in the mixing bowl of a stand mixer fitted with a paddle attachment: ⅔ cup (135g) safflower oil, 1 ¾ cup (415g) nondairy milk (if you use soymilk, I recommend organic or non-GMO), 1 ⅓ cup (300g) sugar, and 2 teaspoons (8g) vanilla extract (if your nondairy milk is vanilla flavored, use only one teaspoon of vanilla extract).
 You can use a handheld electric mixer if you don’t have a stand mixer (or even just mix by hand if you like a kitchen workout).

 Sift the following dry ingredients into a separate bowl: 3 ½ cups (455g) all-purpose flour, 1 ½ teaspoon (9-10g) baking soda, ½ teaspoon (2-3g) baking powder (I use the non-aluminum kind, because I need all the brain cells I have left), and 3 pinches of salt (salt is optional).
 Whisk them together.